The team at ChangeAbility are experienced and skilled at helping people create positive change to their lives.

 As a Psycho-synthesis counsellor who is close to completing her psychotherapy training, Kathy recognises the impact life’s circumstances can have on a person and that a person can be more than the sum of what has happened to them.
 She works with a range of issues including depression, anxiety, grief, and relationships at work and home.

-Alan believes that people are experts on themselves and works in a collaborative and open-minded way.
-He places people’s values and strengths at the core of their conversation, with the aim of helping people come to terms with their issues and providing them an opportunity to make changes in their lives.
-Alan has experience working with children from ten years upwards, as well as adults, couples and families.
+Tineke believes that people are experts on themselves and works in a collaborative and open-minded way.
+She places people’s values and strengths at the core of their conversation, with the aim of helping people come to terms with their issues and providing them an opportunity to make changes in their lives.

 Murray has been working in the field of fostering men’s confidence for over twenty years.
 His primary focus is on men, men’s identity and empowering emotions.
 His practice is based on mindfulness and building self-awareness.
 He recently started training in psychotherapy with a view to becoming a fully trained counsellor.